jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

-    (i) a copy of that national multiple-use approval; and (ii) details of any proposed minor customisations; and (c) contain or be accompanied by any other information that the building consent authority reasonably requires; and (d) be accompanied by the charge fixed by the building consent authority; and (e) in the case of an application for a building consent that relates to restricted building work, state the name of each licensed building practitioner who, as far as the applicant is aware at the time the application is made, will be involved in carrying out or supervising the restricted building work that is the subject of the application; and
+    (i) a copy of that national multiple-use approval; and (ii) details of any proposed minor customisations; and (c) contain or be accompanied by any other information that the building consent authority reasonably requires; and (d) be accompanied by any fees and charges imposed by the building consent authority under section 240; and (e) in the case of an application for a building consent that relates to restricted building work, state the name of each licensed building practitioner who, as far as the applicant is aware at the time the application is made, will be involved in carrying out or supervising the restricted building work that is the subject of the application; and
   (f) if the owner applies for a project information memorandum for the building work under section 32 and the project information memorandum is then issued, be accompanied by—
     (i) the project information memorandum; and